 I'm based in Ajman, UAE.

 I’ve been playing with all sorts of clay (air-drying, polymer, earthenware) since I was a child.
-I learned how to work with it professionally in university, but didn’t pick up the practice until about a year ago.
+I learned how to work with it professionally in college, and decided to pick up the practice again about 2-3 years ago.
 I had to re-teach myself all the basics and do endless tests with clay consistency, form, texture, firings, etc. I’m still learning something new everyday!

 I only work with hand-rolled slabs and shape them with plaster molds that I make myself.

 Not necessarily.
 I do not produce solely for the purpose of selling.
-Everything that ends up in my online store was the result of an experiment that I was challenging myself with.
-If I keep producing the same things I will no longer be challenged, which bores me.
-So you’ll always see new things on my shop.
+Everything that ends up in my online store was the result of experimentation or research rather than produced commercially.
 However, I might have some of the best selling/most requested pieces again.

 For simple Instagram reposts, yes go ahead!
 Make sure not to crop or edit my photos and please tag me.
 For blog/magazine features, let me know beforehand so that I can provide you with further details of my work.
 Please share the link with me once it’s up :)

 Nowhere specific.
-I usually buy them from suppliers like Specialist Crafts or Art Central, or just order them online from ceramic supply websites.
+I usually just order them from online ceramic supply stores.